Last Updated on January 16, 2024

 The third section of the Kearney Test asks you to interpret a table with data points as well as read a graph.
 For real Kearney sample tables and graphs, click here.

 For the table you would be presented with an organized set of data and asked a specific question, which mostly has you perform some computations, again selecting one answer out of five alternatives.
-The calculation is usually based on finding the relevant values in the table, then performing either some multiplications or divisions to reach the desired outcome.
+The calculation is usually based on finding the relevant values in the table, and then performing either some multiplications or divisions to reach the desired outcome.

 On average, how much market value in Asia would a Uranium employee create per week in company ABC (52 weeks a year)?Table interpretation example from the Kearney mock test